awesomemotive/google-analytics-for-wordpress/readme.txt

 MonsterInsights allow you to take full advantage of all the powerful Google Analytics features such as custom dimensions, file download tracking, outbound link tracking, events tracking, performance tracking, and more.

->I like how simple it is for client users and how I can turn on the advanced features for myself to get all the details right.
+>I like how simple it is for client users and how I can turn on the advanced features for myself to get all the details right.<br>
 > Skip Shean

 = Full MonsterInsights Feature List =